 Barrick Gold (GOLD) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the gold and copper mining company had gained 1.59% over the past month, lagging the Basic Materials sector's gain of 11.79% and outpacing the S&P 500's gain of 0.83% in that time.
+Coming into today, shares of the gold and copper mining company had gained 4.81% in the past month.
+In that same time, the Basic Materials sector gained 14.62%, while the S&P 500 gained 3.84%.

-GOLD will be looking to display strength as it nears its next earnings release.
+GOLD will be looking to display strength as it nears its next earnings release, which is expected to be February 18, 2021.
 On that day, GOLD is projected to report earnings of $0.34 per share, which would represent year-over-year growth of 100%.
 Our most recent consensus estimate is calling for quarterly revenue of $3.11 billion, up 7.92% from the year-ago period.

-Any recent changes to analyst estimates for GOLD should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors should also note any recent changes to analyst estimates for GOLD.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.54% lower.
-GOLD is currently a Zacks Rank #3 (Hold).
+The Zacks Consensus EPS estimate has moved 0.54% lower within the past month.
+GOLD currently has a Zacks Rank of #4 (Sell).

-Investors should also note GOLD's current valuation metrics, including its Forward P/E ratio of 18.37.
-For comparison, its industry has an average Forward P/E of 12.59, which means GOLD is trading at a premium to the group.
+Looking at its valuation, GOLD is holding a Forward P/E ratio of 17.8.
+Its industry sports an average Forward P/E of 11.33, so we one might conclude that GOLD is trading at a premium comparatively.

-It is also worth noting that GOLD currently has a PEG ratio of 9.19.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Mining - Gold industry currently had an average PEG ratio of 2.16 as of yesterday's close.
+We can also see that GOLD currently has a PEG ratio of 8.9.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Mining - Gold was holding an average PEG ratio of 1.99 at yesterday's closing price.

 The Mining - Gold industry is part of the Basic Materials sector.
-This group has a Zacks Industry Rank of 233, putting it in the bottom 9% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 243, which puts it in the bottom 5% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.